Scene setup for art direction

 ShowcaseCharas

-Note the word "every".
+Note the word "all".
 Exhaustive lists let you oversee the game content and build confidence.
 When you work on, say, the pickup UI, you can test it with all pickable items.
 When you ask yourself Is the color red used on a character?

 , or when the team asks you a specific question like how many props use complex collisions instead of simple and why?